 Organic soya cultivation

-We solely manufacture soya beans that are free of genetic modification (GM) and that come from certified organic farming.
+We solely manufacture soybeans that are free of genetic modification (GM) and that come from certified organic farming.
 Already in 1996, this presented us with a serious problem.
-The era of "green GM technology" had dawned and the first genetically modified soya beans were being cultivated in the United States.
-In light of this new development, how could we continue to assure a supply of GM-free soya beans?
+The era of "green GM technology" had dawned and the first genetically modified soybeans were being cultivated in the United States.
+In light of this new development, how could we continue to assure a supply of GM-free soybeans?
 Obtaining GM-free beans for the manufacture of tofu became a foreseeable problem.
-The U.S. organic soya beans obtained by us up until then were more and more eliminated due to the risk that they were mixed with GM beans.
+The U.S. organic soybeans obtained by us up until then were more and more eliminated due to the risk that they were mixed with GM beans.

 How it all began

-We knew that soya beans, thriving in a warm climate, would theoretically grow in the sunny Upper Rhine region.
-In 1997, we therefore encouraged regional organic farmers to go into soya bean cultivation.
+We knew that soybeans, thriving in a warm climate, would theoretically grow in the sunny Upper Rhine region.
+In 1997, we therefore encouraged regional organic farmers to go into soybean cultivation.
 As a result, 8 farmers in an overall space of 40 hectares ventured an attempt.
 The result of the first few years was mediocre: weeded fields, a low protein content − as the quality of the tofu itself was satisfactory, however, we continued with the project.

 Our dedication bears fruit

-These accomplishments are mainly due to two essential elements: Our close cooperative partnership with the producers and a consistent development of our very own soya seeds for the manufacture of tofu.
-Both of these elements are being looked after by the company's own Agricultural Centre for Soya Bean Cultivation and Development (LZ Soja).
+These accomplishments are mainly due to two essential elements: Our close cooperative partnership with the producers and a consistent development of our very own soybean seeds for the manufacture of tofu.
+Both of these elements are being looked after by the company's own Centre for Soybean Cultivation.